sebastian-meier/qgis-generative-markers/README.md

 Make sure you also set the width and height of the image, in the examples all 150w, 100h and set the unit to pixels.

+And to make the shadows look nice, you should order the markers by `y($geometry)` DESC.

 The `qgis` folder holds an example project with the dataset.

 ## Preview